Quickstart

 What you should track and what you definitely shouldn't.

-Promote a gate to an experiment.
+Promote a feature flag to an experiment.